-Solar thermal systems use sunlight to heat water.
-Instead of making electricity, they capture the sun’s warmth and use it to provide hot water for homes and buildings.
+Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 What Is a Solar Thermal System?